sju-nlp-lab/.github/profile/README.md

 ## Research Interests

-- Generative AI
+- Generative AI and its Application in NLP and Education
-- Large langauge Models (LLMs)
+- Large Langauge Models (LLMs) and its Application to NLP and Education
 - Natural Language Processing (NLP)
 - Natural Language Generation (NLG) and Understanding (NLU)
 - Machine Learning